-and the management of chronic diseases to help patients prevent acute flare-ups of their conditions.
+Medicaid, or private insurance.
+Examples of the reforms that such an initiative could promote include coordinated care teams and "medical homes," to enhance primary care and the management of chronic diseases to help patients prevent acute flare-ups of their conditions.

-Colorado could even take some of the important steps which the federal law failed to take to address our health care issues:
+Maryland could even take some of the important steps that the federal law failed to take to address our health care issues: